F45 challenge, Week 1: No one warned me about the headaches

 "Functional 45" uses circuit and high intensity interval training techniques in 45 minute resistance and cardio sessions to burn fat and build muscle.
 The eight-week challenge combines these classes with a carefully designed eating plan.

-I've dipped in and out of the classes for the past year but hadn't found the courage to suck it up and commit to a challenge until recently.
+I've dipped in and out of the classes for the past year but hadn't found the courage to suck it up and commit to a challenge until last October.

 Eight weeks leading into summer sounded like the perfect time for me to drop a few kilos and establish a better eating routine.